stickfigure/hattery/README.md

 	</dependency>
 ```

+Hattery requires Java 8.
+The last version that supported Java 7 is 0.16.

 Some philosphy:

  * Checked exceptions are a horrible misfeature of Java.
 Only runtime exceptions are thrown; all `IOException`s become `IORException`s